 - International management

 With a BBA in management and some business experience, graduates can be ready to seek out management roles in various industries.
 Some career titles could include:

 - Project planner

 Employment Outlook and Salary Info

-From 2014 to 2024, human resources managers are projected to realize 9% growth in employment, according to the U.S. Bureau of Labor Statistics (BLS).
-Meanwhile, top executives, which could include operations managers, are expected to see an 6% growth rate over the same time period (www.bls.gov).
-Salary information provided by the BLS in May 2014 shows that human resources earned a median annual wage of $104,440 and operations managers $97,730 in 2015.
+From 2018 to 2028, human resources managers are projected to realize 7% growth in employment, according to the U.S. Bureau of Labor Statistics (BLS).
+Meanwhile, top executives, which could include operations managers, are expected to see a 6% growth rate over the same time period (www.bls.gov).
+Salary information provided by the BLS in May 2018 shows that human resources managers earned a median annual wage of $113,300 and general and operations managers $100,930 in 2018.

 Students may choose pursue a Master of Business Administration (MBA), typically designed to increase management knowledge and potential employment opportunities for high-end business positions.
 Many schools recommend 1-3 years of business experience before enrolling in an MBA program.
 Graduate students can often elect to specialize in a business discipline, such as management, marketing, or finance, and take courses online.
 Doctoral degree programs are also available and generally focus on independent study in order to prepare individuals for careers in academia emphasizing teaching and/or research.

 A BBA degree program trains students in skills which are useful for business, such as business ethics, human resource management, and accounting.
 Graduates may proceed to an MBA or management roles in various industries.